bryanhughes/proto-crudl/README.md

 artifact: `_build/default/bin/proto_crudl`.
 At this time I manually copy the file to my project.
 So not build friendly just yet.

+## Mapping to Protobuffers
+This is important to read.
+One of the most significant disjointed aspects of using Erlang records that are mapped to Protobuffers is the how `timestamps` are supported.
+For protobuffers, there is only a `timestamp` data type while in Erlang, and relational databases, there is support for multiple datetime data types including `date` and `timestamp`.

+`proto_crudl` is a framework that generates Erlang code the maps between a relational database, Erlang maps or records, and protobuffers, we make a conscious choice to err on the side of native support.
+If you are using the default `gpb` generated records, it presumes that all datetime fields are timestamps.
+This means that `proto_crudl` will treat datetimes as native Erlang data types (i.e. `{{Year, Month, Day}, {Hour, Minute, Seconds}}` and `{Year, Month, Day}`).
+When serializing a protobuffer across the wire with `gpb` you must call `to_proto/1` and `from_proto/1` to encode and decode to a `google.protobuf.Timestamp`.

+There are built-in helper functions called `ts_encode/1`, `ts_decode/1`, `date_encode/1`, and `date_decode/1` when
+operating on the record values natively in Erlang.

 ## proto_crudl.config
 You will want to look at [example/config/proto_crudl.config](example/config/proto_crudl.config) as a guide for your own config.
 It gives a complete example with inline documentation of the current functionality of the tool.